-Some HIV Infections!Editor's note / translator / and all / tor of Soropositivo.Org What led me to translate this text was exactly what caught my attention in the English title: First year of PrEP in Scotland: more users than expected, few dropouts , few HIV infections "Some HIV infections" This title, in my opinion, is a disgrace !!!!
-Implicit for me is something like this:
+Some HIV Infections!Editor's note / translator / and everything / Tor de Soropositivo.Org What led me to translate this text was exactly what caught my attention in the English title: First year of PrEP in Scotland: more users than expected, few dropouts , few HIV infections “Some HIV infections” This title, in my opinion, is nonsense !!!!
+Something like this is implied to me:

-You idiots take the pills to treat HIV while you do not have HIV to see if they do not get HIV.
-And, if you get HIV (something is missing here) ...
-Well, those of you who, in the meantime, are already taking antiretroviral drugs like PrEP, well, for you, "it does not change anything", because you are already taking antiretrovirals !
-It's just changing the acronyms, continuing life filling our most coveted coffers!
-In all of this, for me, only one ops was missing!I have an article to be translated, it is old and time does not help, but now it has become urgent, because its title in English, roughly is something like:
+You idiots take the drugs to treat HIV while you don't have HIV, to see if you don't get HIV.
+And, if you contract HIV (something is missing here)… ..
+Well, those of you who, in the meantime, are already taking antiretrovirals like PrEP, well, for you, “it doesn't change anything”, because you are already taking antiretrovirals !
+Just change the acronyms, continue life by filling our crammed coffers!
+In all of this, for me, there was only one “ops” missing!I have an article to be translated, it is old and time does not help, but now it has become urgent, because its title, in English, roughly is something like:

 PrEP as BRIDGE for HAART !!!!!!!If PrEP is to prevent HIV infection, what kind of study is this?
 What is the purpose of all this?
-Putting people without HIV on ART with another logo on the pretext of prevent HIV infection and, if caught, well, you are already, same, used to it (with the whole idea in itself) with the medication and, then, does not change anything!
+Putting people without HIV on ART with another logo on the pretext of prevent HIV infection and, if caught, well, you are already, same, used to it (with the whole idea in itself) with the medication and, yes, nothing changes!

-They cover me the "text of the bridge".
-They cover me to death!The recent report on the first year of implementation of pre-exposure prophylaxis (PrEP) through the National Health Service (NHS) in Scotland concludes: “The first year has been a resounding success in terms of establishing a new national service - the first of this type in the United Kingdom and one of the first worldwide. ”In total, 1872 people received a prescription for PrEP in Scotland during the first year of the program.
-If the same proportion of the population in England had been prescribed PrEP, it would have represented more than 19.000 people.
+I cover the “bridge text”.
+Cover me to death!The recent report on the first year of implementation of pre-exposure prophylaxis (PrEP) through the National Health Service (NHS) in Scotland concludes: “The first year has been a resounding success in terms of establishing a new national service - the first of this type in the United Kingdom and one of the first worldwide. ”In total, 1872 people received a prescription for PrEP in Scotland during the first year of the program.
+If the same proportion of England's population had been prescribed PrEP, it would have represented more than 19.000 people.
 Between one and four were infected with HIV after being prescribed PrEP.
 The uncertainty is about the exact date of HIV infection; what is known is that none of the people involved had preventive drug levels in their blood at the time of infection (sic).

-- a mere four-month gap between the Scottish Council Medicines PrEP approval and the start of their NHS rollout
+- a mere four-month difference between the Scottish Medicines Council PrEP approval and the start of your NHS rollout

-- the novelty of PrEP and the training of associate staff needs a higher-than-expected demand, including a high proportion of people who have never attended sexual health clinics,
+- the newness of PrEP and the training of associated staff needs a greater than expected demand, including a high proportion of people who have never attended sexual health clinics,

 - no additional public money allocated for this.

-PrEP Users in Scotland Are in the Same Age Age of Visitors This BlogMost of the people who prescribed PrEP (56%) were between 20 and 35 years old, but one in seven was over 50, and this age group was particularly well represented among early adopters.
+PrEP users in Scotland are in the same age group as visitors to this blogMost of the people who prescribed PrEP (56%) were between 20 and 35 years old, but one in seven was over 50, and this age group was particularly well represented among early adopters.
 Seventy (3,7%) PrEP users were under 20 years old.
 There was immediate interest in PrEP as soon as it was offered in July 2017, being the peak month for new revenues in October, with 211 new PrEP users.